 In this case, the economic operator B1 in Romania should not declare anything for Intrastat.

-For fiscal purposes, the economic operator B1 should declare an acquisition in the recapitulative declarations regarding dispatches/arrivals of intra-Community goods (form 390 - VIES).
+For fiscal purposes, the economic operator B1 should declare an acquisition in the recapitulative declarations regarding Intra-EU deliveries and aquisitions of goods (form 390 - VIES).

 1.3.7 Indirect exports